The Power of Optimism: The Epic Benefits of Positive Thinking

 Think of how many people have used setbacks, like losing a job, as motivation to start their own business.
 For example, think of someone like Nelson Mandela, who turned years of imprisonment into a platform for social change and unity.

 They embrace the idea that failure is not a reflection of their worth but a valuable part of the learning process.
-Resilience means getting up every time we fall, and optimistic people do this with a sense of hope and purpose.
+Resilience means getting up every time we fall, and optimistic people do this with hope and purpose.

 By adopting these attitudes, we can experience greater happiness and resilience.
 We can see challenges as opportunities and trust in our abilities to take charge of our happiness.